Annual

 New Government Planning Policies:

-Development, which is not well designed or fails to reflect local
+which is not well designed or fails to reflect local

-exceptional circumstances.
-An important insertion is the
+circumstances.
+An important insertion is the contribution that trees

 Dog Warden: